brajeshwar/brajeshwar.github.io/_posts/2017/2017-07-18-product-designers-use-big-data-science-make-durable-products.md

-# How product designers use Big Data Science to make durable products?
+# How product designers use Big Data Science to make durable products

 Two years ago, a self-driving Car was launched by Google.
 However, it was only a few minutes later that it blew brains of the people by stopping in the middle of the street when it confronted a woman seated in a wheelchair while she was chasing a running duck with her broomstick.
 The car took a halt till the road became clear and then started making an advanced contribution to the worldwide traffic safety.